-Originally from Washington state, Toby was one of 39 people on a mission trip with Global Aid Network, the humanitarian aid ministry of Campus Crusade for Christ.
+Originally from Washington state, Toby was one of 39 people on a mission trip with Global Aid Network, the humanitarian aid ministry of Cru.

 A pastor's wife, Toby had worked for various churches for 28 years.
 This was the first trip she had taken with GAiN, and little did she know it would change the direction of her life.

 As the prison officials opened the wooden gates, dozens of boys in uniforms lined up together, awaiting their arrival.

 "I am not an adventurous person by nature," says Toby, 56, and the mother of three.
 When a friend invited her on the trip, she was reluctant.
 "How can I go and interact with those children for such a short time?" she said.
 "My heart will be completely broken."

 Yet here she was, among the troubled Ukrainian youth.
 As they separated into small groups, Toby looked closely at the boys, and her fear began to subside.
 "I thought, What if these were my kids?" she says.
 "The Holy Spirit began to empower me to love them."

 She especially connected with a 12-year-old boy named Sasha, whom she hugged and talked with for a few hours.

 "Toby is a very merciful and compassionate person," says her husband, Steve, 57.